Java Naming Conventions

 Java naming conventions are sort of guidelines that application programmers are expected to follow to produce consistent and readable code throughout the application.
 If teams do not follow these conventions, they may collectively write an application code that is hard to read and difficult to understand.

-Let’s understand these naming conventions in detail with examples.
+Let’s understand some commonly used and popular naming conventions in detail with examples.

 1. Naming Packages